TomacGG/Jenkins/README.md

 # Jenkins
-This is a REPo for the exercise Jenkins
+This is a REPO for the exercise Jenkins